BorgwardtLab/CoFi/README.md

 python CoordinationFinder.py
 ```

 This will not work for MaxOSXSierra since PyQt4 is not supported anymore.
+Try PyQtX.

 For **Windows**:
 ```